jrlagrone/rbcpack/docs/source/YeeCRBC/theory_overview.rst

 Overview of Complete Radiation Boundary Conditions
 ==================================================

-Following from :cite:`CRBC`, the goal is first write down a complete representation of the solution away from the interior of our computational domain.
+The goal is first write down a complete representation of the solution away from the interior of our computational domain.
 To this end, suppose that  :math:`u(x,y,t)` satisfies